 Many marketers are inclined to send campaigns as often as they can, aiming to generate as many leads as possible.

-The problem with that is that if you inundate your contacts with emails, they’re going to begin opting out in ever-greater numbers.
+The problem with that is that if you inundate your contacts with emails, they’re going to begin opting out in large numbers.
 You might even start getting reported as spam – and that’s really not going to do your deliverability any favors.

 It pays to follow email sending frequency best practices instead.
 In general, once per week is a good place to start – but even that may be too much.
 Keep a close eye on how your contacts engage with your campaigns and dial down your send frequency if you need to.